JeelChatrola/ROS-2-OMPL-DockerImage/README.md

 ## ROS2 Humble + OMPL - Docker

 Repo provides a quick start with a ROS2 Humble + OMPL development in Docker.
+Additionally it consists of Tmux + oh-my-zsh setup for convenience.

 ### Setup